-50 Unusual Wedding Venues in the UK
+50 Unusual Wedding Venues in the UK for 2021

 If a traditional wedding venue is not your thing, we’ve searched the country to bring you 50 of the most unusual and unique wedding venues in the UK, from castles and historic buildings, to glass encased rooms and boho tipi villages and more.
 We hope our picks of unusual wedding venues will inspire you; there really is something for everyone!

 What makes it unique: 320 acres of world renowned botanical gardens & the world’s largest Victorian glasshouse.